-Separate driver and passenger heating. ventilation and air conditioning controls are located on this panel.
+Separate driver and passenger heating, ventilation and air conditioning controls are located on this panel.
 To operate, the vehicle's engine must be running.

-The driver's and the passengers' units may be turned ON by pressing the following button:
+The driver's and the passengers' units may be turned ON by pressing or or or § buttons.